Capricorn15/chinook-sales-analysis/README.md

 **Visualization**: Create visual reports to present findings.

-**Presentatio**n: Compile findings into a comprehensive report or dashboard.
+**Presentation**: Compile findings into a comprehensive report or dashboard.

 ## Problem Statements
 **Top-Selling Artists**: Identify artists with the highest sales and analyze their sales trends over time.